- What is it like to stay on the Fort Bluff campus?

 - Can I bring my own food?

-Though Fort Bluff Camp does provide scrumptious meals in our dining hall, you may bring non-perishable items/snacks for your cabin.
+Though Fort Bluff Camp does provide delicious meals in our dining hall, you may bring non-perishable items/snacks for your cabin.
+Campers can purchase snacks and food items when our on-campus stores are open.